YuhengHuang87/simulation_cis_trans/Readme.txt

-Set up simulation folders. enter the commands in the working folder:
+Set up simulation folders. enter the commands in the working directary to generate 1000 folders:

 n=1
 max=1000